stevegt/promisebase/x/layers.md

 ## 1. Storage/KV Layer
 This is the lowest level and is responsible for raw data storage.
-It provides a minimal key-value interface with operations such as:
+It provides a minimal key–value interface with operations such as:
 - Get, Put, and Delete for arbitrary byte sequences.
 - Enforced key naming rules (alphanumeric, no slashes) to ensure file safety.